Renee Montoya: "One Year Later" and "Final Crisis"

-Montoya appears in Countdown #40 when Oracle solicits her help in capturing the Trickster and the Pied Piper, suspected of the murder of Bart Allen.
+Montoya appears in Countdown #40 when Oracle solicits her help in capturing the Trickster and the Pied Piper, who are suspected to have killed Bart Allen.
 The two criminals escape the Suicide Squad only to be apprehended by Montoya and Batwoman.
 Montoya agrees to their release, concluding they are too stupid to be murderers.
 Montoya maintains that she will not become a member of the Birds of Prey, but Oracle calls upon her to accompany the Birds of Prey in Gotham Underground #2.

-She later stars in Greg Rucka's 2007 limited series, Crime Bible: Five Lessons of Blood, in which she pursues the Crime Bible and withstands its adherents' efforts to convert her to their cause.
-In Grant Morrison's Final Crisis (2008), Montoya informs Dan Turpin that she is investigating the Dark Side Club.
+She later stars in Crime Bible: Five Lessons of Blood, in which she pursues the Crime Bible and withstands its adherents' efforts to convert her to their cause.
+In Final Crisis (2008), Montoya informs Dan Turpin that she is investigating the Dark Side Club.
 She later battles Frankenstein and the agents of S.H.A.D.E. during her investigation of an apocalyptic conspiracy related to the Crime Bible (now in possession of Libra) and Darkseid.
-She is accosted by S.H.A.D.E. agents in her civilian identity when she assists a dying German Supergirl from a parallel world.
+She is accosted by S.H.A.D.E. agents in her civilian identity when she assists an alternate universe version of Supergirl.

 Montoya appears in the Final Crisis: Revelations miniseries by Greg Rucka.
-While trying to stop members of the Religion of Crime from obtaining a mystic weapon, she is confronted by the Spectre (whose current host is Crispus Allen, Montoya's former partner).
+While trying to stop members of the Religion of Crime from obtaining a mystic weapon, she is confronted by Crispus Allen's spirit, who has become the Spectre.
 The Spectre states that she is about to receive judgment.
-He is stopped by Radiant, the Spirit of Mercy, who embodies the ideal of Christian love as introduced by Jesus.
+He is stopped by Radiant, the Spirit of Mercy, who embodies the ideal of Christian love.